2022 East Ayrshire Council election: Electoral system

 The election used the nine wards created under the Local Governance (Scotland) Act 2004, with 32 councillors being elected.
-Each ward elected either 3 or 4 members, using the STV electoral system where candidates are ranked in order of preference.
+Each ward elected either 3 or 4 members, using the single transferable vote (STV) electoral system – a form of proportional representation – where candidates are ranked in order of preference.

 Composition

 No by-elections were held following the previous election in 2017.
 The only changes in the political composition of the council came when Councillor Ian Grant was expelled from the Conservative group and became an independent in February 2022 and when Councillor John Bell resigned from the SNP in March 2022.